 The sampling clock CLK has optional duty cycle correction as part of its circuit.
 This feature is enabled by default and provides improved ADC clocking.
-This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 80 / 20 % (worst case).
+This circuitry allows the ADC to be clocked with a signal source having a duty cycle of 80 to 20 % (worst case).